pmlmodelling/nctoolkit/README.md

-# nctoolkit - Fast and easy analysis of netCDF data in Python
+# nctoolkit - A Python package for netCDF analysis and post-processing

 nctoolkit is a comprehensive Python (3.8 and above) package for analyzing netCDF data on Linux and macOS.